mertensblackfyre/morphia/README.md

 # Morphia Bot

-Morphia is a Discord bot that allows users to **create, remove, and edit their own custom roles** directly from Discord.
+Morphia is a Discord bot that allows users to **create, remove, and edit their own custom roles**.
 It’s perfect for communities where users want personalized role names, colors, and visibility without giving full admin privileges.